Triads in Rhythm-X

 With emuso’s rhythm designer (Rhythm/X), you can set up your own practise regimes for students to work on their timing and licks or play over chord progressions.
 You can use Rhythm/X as a sketchpad to capture and arrange your own musical ideas.
 What’s more, you can share all of this with your pupils and colleagues.

 The emuso/Studio software is being released at Version 1.0, which means we have been through beta and have a complete and stable product.
 This is good news for Early Adopters for two reasons.
 Firstly, the launch price heavily discounted.
-Secondly, you get an opportunity to help us shape the platform to better meet your needs.
+Secondly, you get an opportunity to help us shape the platform to better meet your and your student’s needs.

 MusicIncite, Ltd. is a self-funded, start-up company in the music education space.
 It has developed emuso™ from the ground up over the past few years.
 MusicIncite is a company founded and run by musicians, for musicians.
 Our vision is to empower musical development and nurture musical progress around the world.
 We believe that everyone should be equipped to join in the global conversation that is music.
 Our goal is to enjoy a relationship with our clients based on world-class products and first-in-class customer service.